Milwaukee Panthers men's basketball: NCAA Division I Tournament results

 The Panthers have appeared in the NCAA Division I tournament four times.
 Their combined record is 3–4.

 NCAA Division II Tournament results

 The Panthers have appeared in the NCAA Division II tournament two times.
 Their combined record is 3–2.

 NCAA Division III Tournament results

 The Panthers have appeared in the NCAA Division III tournament one time.
 Their record is 1–1.

 NIT results

 The Panthers have appeared in the National Invitation Tournament (NIT) two times.
 Their combined record is 1–2.

 CBI results

-The Panthers have appeared in the College Basketball Invitational (CBI) one time.
-Their record is 0–1.
+The Panthers have appeared in the College Basketball Invitational (CBI) two times.
+Their record is 1–2.